toastedlime/wp-attachment-importer/readme.txt

 == Changeset ==

+= 0.5.5 =

+* Added an overall progress bar.
+* Improve how the program responds to events like fatal errors, AJAX failure, or if there are no attachments in the import file.

 = 0.5.4 =

-* Fixed issue reading namespaces in import file that casued the program not to work in FireFox and Internet Explorer
+* Fixed issue reading namespaces in import file that caused the program not to work in FireFox and Internet Explorer.
 * Moved plugin to Import menu from the Media menu.

 = 0.5.3 =